AI fintech products are operating at scale and investor interest is maturing – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

-Real-world financial output coupled to historically strong venture capital activity — and new technologies dripping into the tech upstart world at a record clip — are creating whole-cloth new use cases for AI tied to lots of capital access.
+Real-world financial output coupled to historically strong venture capital activity — and new technologies dripping into the tech upstart world at a record clip — are creating whole cloth new use cases for AI tied to lots of capital access.
 It’s all very exciting.

 This morning, I want to discuss Upstart and its quarterly results.
 I spoke with CEO Dave Girouard yesterday, which yielded some notes on AI-powered tech adoption rates among more conservative companies.
 Then, we’ll peek into PitchBook data on global AI-focused startup fundraising and their exit market.

 After that, we’ll start to come up with a list of GPT-3 powered startups, my new favorite thing aside from pastries.
-Sure, we’re not as laser-focused today as we are most mornings, but the AI world has me jazzed, so I can’t help but talk about it.
+Sure, we’re not as laser focused today as we are most mornings, but the AI world has me jazzed, so I can’t help but talk about it.
 Let’s go!

 Upstart expects 114% YOY growth in 2021